 Learn how to request your transcript.

-If you have taken SAT’s and/or ACT’s, submit test scores to determine if you need to take the placement exam and for placement into math and English classes.
+If you have taken SAT’s, ACT’s and/or the GED, submit test scores to determine if you need to take the placement exam and for placement into math and English classes.

 Naugatuck Valley Community CollegeAdmissions, Room K502750 Chase ParkwayWaterbury, CT 06708

 Naugatuck Valley Community CollegeAdministrative Office190 Main StreetDanrbury, CT 06810

 IMPORTANT: All personal and contact information entered into the college application and FAFSA application must be exactly the same.
 If abbreviations are used they must be entered identically in both applications (examples: address abbreviations like St. or Ave., full name including Jr).